Prerelease:Luigi's Mansion (GameCube)

 In Nintendo's "The Nintendo Difference" sizzle reel, Luigi's Mansion is obviously one of the games shown off.
 However, it does not show off the build seen at E3.
 In fact, it is an even older build.

-- The HUD doesn't have the coin counter.
+- The HUD does not yet have the coin counter from the E3 build.

-- The overheat meter was placed in the middle.
+- The overheat meter was placed in the middle and counts down from ten instead of starting from zero.

 - The paintings in the Parlor (Living Room) are all the same texture of a pink ghost smoking a pipe and sporting a top hat.